 No!
 The brats will release all their juices and their flavor, and they will be overcooked.
 Cooking them in the liquid will prevent them from splitting; at least, it has never happened to me, and I must have cooked what feels like millions of brats.
 Keep an eye on the heat; this is a good way of preventing splitting and overcooking.

-Let the meal come to room temperature and refrigerate in an airtight container.
+Let the cooked brats come to room temperature and refrigerate them in an airtight container.
 It's very easy to reheat them in the pan.
 However, you should add a bit of extra beer or another liquid.
 Reheat them gently on the stove, covered, and stirring occasionally.

 How to serve bratwurst?

 Always with mustard.
 Otherwise, you can have them with bread, stuffed in a bread roll or hot dog bun, or with fries, ketchup, or mayonnaise.
-They also go well with German Potato Salad or any kind of sour cream potato salad, with German Noodle Salad, oven-baked potato wedges with chili, and most other potato side dishes you can think of.
+They also go well with German Potato Salad or any kind of potato salad, with German Noodle Salad, oven-baked Potato Wedges with Chili, and most other potato side dishes you can think of.

-And cooked sauerkraut or Bavarian sauerkraut.
-Brats and sauerkraut are a match made in heaven.
-Some mashed potatoes on the side, and you will feel like you are in Germany.
+Make Cooked Sauerkraut or Bavarian Sauerkraut.
+Brats and Sauerkraut are a match made in heaven.
+If you have some mashed potatoes on the side, you will feel like you are in Germany.

 How to Cook Brats on the Stove